8ta4/blog/drafts/Automate Your Chrome Extension Setup with the `extension` Tool.md

 With `extension`, you can script your browser environment to install and customize the extensions you need.

-It's built for Chrome, but by extension, it also works with Edge and [Arc](https://arc.net) since they're Chromium-based.
+It's built for Chrome, but it also works with Edge and [Arc](https://arc.net) by extension.
 (No pun extended.)

 [Setup and usage instructions](https://github.com/8ta4/extension) are on GitHub.
 It's free, open-source, and currently for macOS only.
 Let me know if you have feedback or ideas!